 Because public transit buses, registered vanpools and emergency vehicles do not use up all of the space in the Express Lanes, individual drivers are permitted to use the lane if they choose to.

 To keep the Express Lanes from becoming congested, individual drivers are charged a variable toll that increases when traffic is heavy and goes down when traffic is light.
 The primary goal is not to generate revenue, but to keep the Express Lane free flowing as much as possible.

-The MoPac Express Lanes will encourage people to carpool because they have the option to split the cost of the trip among each occupant in the vehicle.
+The MoPac Express Lanes encourage people to carpool because they have the option to split the cost of the trip among each occupant in the vehicle.

-Individual drivers will have to decide whether any particular trip is worth the toll being charged at the time they wish to use the Express Lanes.
+Individual drivers have to decide whether any particular trip is worth the toll being charged at the time they wish to use the Express Lanes.

 Please see the Access Points page to see how and where you can access the Express Lanes.